 - Eliminate throw rugs—we’ve all seen, and perhaps use, those pretty, coordinated bath rug sets.
 Unfortunately, those can pose a falling risk to our loved ones.
 When there’s a senior in the home, it’s good to remove the decorative rug to help prevent tripping or sliding down.

 Making the bathroom safer for you and your loved ones can be as simple as organizing regularly used items better.
-These are only some of the tips available for increasing safety within your bathing space.
+These are only some tips for increasing safety within your bathing space.

 Your bathroom is perhaps the most used room in the house.
 It would be wise to make it as safe as possible for everyone in your family.
-Simple changes like adding better lighting, removing clutter, removing throw rugs, and adding grab bars can help to make your bathroom a more fall-proof space.
+Simple changes like adding better lighting, removing clutter, removing throw rugs, and adding grab bars can help make your bathroom more fall-proof.